cwcpark/cwcpark.github.io/publications/index.md

 # Publications

 ### Publications (Peer-Reviewed)
 1. Frehywot, S., __Park, C.__, & Infanzon, A. (2019).
 [In Press] [Second Round of Revised & Resubmitted].
 Medical diaspora: an underused entity in low- and middle- income countries’ health system development.
-Human Resources for Health.
+Human Resources for Health, 17(1), 56.

 2. __Park, C.__, Martirosyan, A., Frehywot, S., Jones E., Labat, A., Tam, Y., & Opong, E. (2019).
 The modeling assessment of World Vision’s Water, Sanitation, and Hygiene Program in Southern Africa countries, Malawi, Mozambique, and Zambia: Analyses using Lives Saved Tool.
 Journal of Global Health Reports.